dsomleff/docker-camp/README.md

 ## Volumes
 *Allow to store data in containers*.
-Volumes are folders on your local machine, which are made available into containers.
+- Volumes are folders on your local machine, which are made available into containers.
 It works in both direction: local -> container and container -> local.
 If container will be removed, volume (data inside volume) survives.
+- Volume could be anonymous or named.
+In both cases Docker set up a folder on your local/host machine; exact location is unknown.
+The only way to find this - use `docker volume` commands.
+- Anonymous volume (including your local folder) will be always deleted after container was removed.
+- Named volume (including your local folder) will be survive after container was removed.
+- Named volume is great for data which should be persistent and don't need to edit or view directly, because we don't have access to it.

 ## Commands
 - `--help` - add this to any command to figure out available options.